stevenhalase/firearch/README.md

+**Firearch has moved to gcloud/firestore library to keep in line with Google's own internal movement away from Firebase and into the Google Cloud Platform**

 # FireArch
-A [Firebase](https://firebase.google.com/) object modeling library.
+A [Google Cloud Firestore](https://cloud.google.com/firestore/) object modeling library.
 Built with influences of the [Mongoose](https://mongoosejs.com/) modeling and access paradigms.

 **THIS PACKAGE IS NOT PRODUCTION READY**

 ## Installation
-FireArch will be released in the future and available on NPM.
-For the time being the repo can be included in a project via:
+Firearch can be installed using NPM:

     npm install firearch